Chillu1/ModiBuff/README.md

 To correctly serialize data, two things need to be serialized: The identification, and the mutable state.

-Mutable state is fully opened up for serialization through nested structs called "SaveData" in every object that has mutable state.
+Mutable state is fully opened up for serialization through nested structs called `SaveData` in every object that has mutable state.

-This allows for easy serialization of objects through generic means.
+This allows for easy serialization of objects through generic means, because the data is fully exposed.
 Without extra need custom serialization logic inside the objects.

-The identifiers might have also changed Id order, or new ones might have been added to the game, so it's important to handle that correctly.
+The identifiers might have also changed Id order, or new ones might have been added to the game, through things like dlc or mods, so it's important to handle that correctly.
 Like mapping old Ids to new ones.
 This is achieved by calling `LoadState(SaveData)` on controllers/managers, [ModiBuff.Units.GameState](https://github.com/Chillu1/ModiBuff/blob/bd5d4ac541fce02383ba43d0946c20a889ff80a5/ModiBuff/ModiBuff.Units/GameState.cs)
 is a good example of this.

+Any effect (mostly callback effects) that inherits from `IRegisterEffect` will be loaded automatically on load (through init).
+This is done through `ModifierController.LoadState(SaveData, IUnit)`.

 ### JSON